 Just across from there, Yellow Sub is a cool hang-out, literally, as it’s one of the only bars in Siem Reap with air-con.
 There’s a pool table upstairs and a long line of expat Beatlemaniacs at the bar down below.
 There’s even a rooftop bar for breezier evenings.

 Numerous arguments have broken out over which is the best Indian restaurant in Siem Reap, with each establishment fiercely defended by its favoured patrons.
-One name that keeps coming up, especially among those who seriously know their dhal, is Dakshin’s, renowned for its more classical takes on Indian cuisine.
+One name that keeps coming up is Dakshin’s, renowned for its more classical takes on Indian cuisine.
 The deliciously hot and spicy food is tempered by the air-con.

 There are plenty of shopping opportunities on The Lane as well.
 Blush Boutique is home to a sweet blend of clothing, cosmetics, jewellery, and accessories, much of it made in Cambodia.
 And look, there’s Yellow Sub – don’t tell us it’s not time for another quick drink!